Roger Tory Peterson: Career

-Peterson's first work on birds was an article "Notes from field and study" in the magazine Bird-Lore, where he recorded anecdotally two sight records from 1925, a Carolina wren and a titmouse.
+Peterson's first work on birds was an article titled "Notes from Field and Study" published in the magazine Bird-Lore.
+In this piece, he recorded two anecdotal sight records from 1925: a Carolina wren and a titmouse.

-In 1934 he published his seminal Guide to the Birds, the first modern field guide.
-It sold out its first printing of 2‚000 copies in one week, and went through six editions.
-One of the inspirations for his field guide was the diagram of ducks that Ernest Thompson Seton made in Two Little Savages (1903).
-He co-wrote Wild America with James Fisher, and edited or wrote many of the volumes in the Peterson Field Guide series, on topics ranging from rocks and minerals to beetles to reptiles.
-He developed the Peterson Identification System, and is known for the clarity of both his illustrations of field guides and his delineation of relevant field marks.
+In 1934 he published the first edition of his popular Guide to the Birds, considered by some to be the first modern field guide.
+The first printing of 2‚000 copies sold out in one week and the book subsequently went through six editions.
+One of the inspirations for his field guide was a diagram of ducks, created by Ernest Thompson Seton in his book Two Little Savages (1903).

+Peterson co-wrote Wild America with James Fisher, and edited or wrote many of the volumes in the Peterson Field Guide series.
+His contributions span a wide array of topics, from rocks and minerals to beetles and reptiles.
+He developed the Peterson Identification System and is known for the clarity of both his illustrations of field guides and his delineation of relevant field marks.